abrahamverde/API_LuhnAlgoritm/README.md

-# API Luhn Algoritm
+# API Luhn Algorithm

-API Luhn Algoritm is a demo program to show how you can generate and validate numbers ruled by Luhn Algoritm.
+API Luhn Algorithm is a demo program to show how you can generate and validate numbers ruled by Luhn Algoritm.
 This is an API built NET Core 5.0 - C#.
 Remember that credit cards usually use Luhn Numbers, so you can check is a credit card number is valid using validate endopoint of this API.

+In this link, you can get info about Luhn Algorithm.
+[Luhn Algorithm Wikipedia](https://en.wikipedia.org/wiki/Luhn_algorithm)

 ## Dependencies